This post may contain affiliate links. Please read my affiliate policy for more information.

 You don’t need to believe these lies.
 It’s not realistic to support these false ideas.
 If you’ve fallen prey to the idea that you should be doing something a “certain way” for a “specific time period,” according to “experts,” it’s time to change your story.

-The thing that confuses most widows is whether or not they’re doing it “right.”
+The thing that confuses most widows is whether they’re doing it “right.”

 So, let’s be clear.
 Widowhood does not have a “right” way or a “wrong” way.
 Only your way.